Analysis of Thompson Sampling for Controlling Unknown Linear Diffusion Processes: Stabilizing Linear Diffusion Processes

-In addition to minimizing the cost, the algebraic Riccati equation in~\eqref{ARiccEq} provides a reliable and widely-used framework for stabilization, as discussed after~\eqref{OptimalPolicy}.
+In addition to minimizing the cost, the solution of the algebraic Riccati equation in~\eqref{ARiccEq} provides a reliable and widely-used framework for stabilization, as discussed after Definition~\ref{StabDef}.
 Accordingly, due to uncertainty about $\truth$, one can solve~\eqref{ARiccEq} and find $\RiccSol{\estpara{}}$, only for an approximation $\estpara{}$ of $\truth$.
 Then, we expect to stabilize the system in~\eqref{dynamics} by applying a linear feedback that is designed for the approximate drift matrix $\estpara{}$.
 Technically, we need to ensure that all eigenvalues of $\Amat{0}-\Bmat{0}\Qu^{-1} \estB{}^{\top} \RiccSol{\estpara{}}$ lie in the open left half-plane.
-To ensure that these requirements are met in a sustainable manner, the main challenges are \\(i) fast and accurate learning of $\truth$ so that after a short time period, a small error $\estpara{}-\truth$ is guaranteed, \\(ii) specifying the effect of the error $\estpara{}-\truth$, on stability of $\Amat{0}-\Bmat{0}\Qu^{-1} \estB{}^{\top} \RiccSol{\estpara{}}$, and \\(iii) devising a remedy for the case that the stabilization procedure fails. \\ Note that the last challenge is unavoidable, since learning from finite data can never be perfectly accurate, and so any finite-time stabilization procedure has a (possibly small) positive failure probability.
+To establish this condition with high probability, our methodology must address three fundamental challenges: \begin{enumerate} \item Efficient parameter estimation: developing algorithms that guarantee rapid convergence to a sufficiently accurate approximation of $\truth$ with minimal data requirements, \item Robustness analysis: precisely characterizing how estimation errors $\estpara{}-\truth$ propagate through the closed-loop system to affect the eigenvalue distribution of $\Amat{0}-\Bmat{0}\Qu^{-1} \estB{}^{\top} \RiccSol{\estpara{}}$, and \item Failure mitigation: constructing contingency strategies for cases where the stabilization procedure fails to achieve the desired eigenvalue configuration. \end{enumerate} Note that the last challenge is unavoidable; learning from finite data can never be perfectly accurate, and so any finite-time stabilization procedure has a (possibly small) positive failure probability.